 08 Jun How to do a coffee enema

-- filtered, distilled, or pure spring water — do not use tap water without boiling it!
+- filtered water — do not use tap water without boiling it!

 - an enema kit